Non-fiction (Demography, Workplace Culture)

 People living in comfortable homes aren’t so brave to weather those not so nice, let alone go back with five children to the home unit where we’d lived with one child or enter a caravan park.
 Well-to-do white people don’t want to be the first person we know receiving payments of welfare.
 (Being the second, third, or fiftieth person is fine.)
 To be certain we could remain well fed and clothed in our nice home forever, while I wrote novels nobody published, I needed to repay my debts.

-Two century-old companies, one pre-eminent in south-eastern Australia and the other in north-eastern Australia, merged to form Cement National in May 2003.
+Two century-old companies, one pre-eminent in south-eastern Australia and the other in north-eastern Australia, merged to form Cement Australia in May 2003.
 Together, its plants produced almost fifty percent of all that Australia produced of its principal product: cement, funnily enough.
 Half owned by a Swiss company, Cement sold more than two thirds of its cement to its other two shareholders: the Australian subsidiary of an English company and an Australian American company.
 With plants, mines, and ships in place and so many sales secure, it couldn’t help but make money: a great deal of money.

 Only acting in the role, Paul had been willing to join Cement’s head office in Sydney in a capacity other than human resources.
 Chris, the new chief executive, refused him.
 Paul found an operational role with the Swiss shareholder in America but had he remained at Cement, I might never have written this book.